gpk2000/gpk2000/readme.md

 - I have immense interest in learning new things about deep learning.
 - I watch anime as a recreational activity :eyes:
-- I also Competitive programming, but i stopped doing it recently because i want to explore new things.
+- I also do Competitive programming, but i stopped doing it recently because i want to explore new things.
 Here is my [CodeForces profile](https://codeforces.com/profile/v-O_O-v) :eyes:

 ---